LDA Affordable Purchase

 The Local Authority Affordable Purchase Scheme helps people on low to moderate incomes buy homes at reduced prices.
 New homes under this scheme are located in areas with the greatest housing need and where affordability is an issue.

 Through the scheme, the Local Authority will take a percentage equity stake (share of the ownership) in the home equal to the difference between the open market value of the property and the reduced price paid by the purchaser.
 So, if you buy the home at a 20% discount the Local Authority will have a 20% stake in your home.
-If the affordable purchaser wants, they can buy back the Local Authority’s stake at any time but are not obligated to until the ultimate sale of the home.
-The scheme is aimed at first-time buyers, but there are some exceptions to this.
+If the affordable purchaser wants, they can buy back the Local Authority’s stake at any time.

 Each Local Authority introduces its own affordable housing scheme and manages the application process.
 When homes are available under the scheme they will be advertised on the local authority's website and in a local newspaper.
 The advertisement will include details about the scheme including how and when to apply.